martinandrovich/hric-system/README.md

 ### Test

-An [advanced network performance analysis][comm-test] can be performed using the `communication_test` example from `libfranka`.
-It requires several steps in order to function properly:

-- Launch system with RT Linux kernel
-- Source `setup.bash` file
-- Set CPU frequency control to performance mode
-- Set robot mode
-- Disable all unecessary background daemons/programs

-The desired result of the test should be greater or equal to a success rate of `0.95`.
+An [advanced network performance analysis][comm-test] can be performed using the `communication_test` example from `libfranka/build/examples/`.
+The provided scripts should configure the system such that when running on a RT kernel, the test  should be greater or equal to a success rate of `0.95`.

 ## Versioning